jsonzilla/UTL/docs/module_random.md

 #### Seeding

 Some engines can be "picky" about zero-seeding or require a non-trivial seeding with [`std::seed_seq`](https://en.cppreference.com/w/cpp/numeric/random/seed_seq) which is cumbersome and difficult to get right.
-This is exactly the case with widely `std::mt19937` which is usually seeded like this:
+This is exactly the case with widely used `std::mt19937` which is usually seeded like this:

 ```cpp
 std::random_device rd; // create source of entropy